rodrigoprimo/social-connect/readme.txt

 = Contribute =

-As Social Connect grows in popularity, help is greatly appreciated.
+Social Connect is rapidly growing in popularity and help with the growing pains is appreciated.

 If you're a developer, you can contribute fixes & optimisations via [Social Connect on GitHub](https://github.com/thenbrent/social-connect).